 |Upgrade||$1,000 – $35,000||8.99% – 29.99%||36 or 60 months||Lower APR with autopay|

 |Avant||$2,000 – $35,000||9.95% – 35.99%||24 – 60 months||Mobile app for account management|

 |Marcus||$3,500 – $30,000||6.99% – 19.99%||36 – 72 months||No fees|

 Discover prides itself on enabling 2 million people to reach their goals with their personal loans that span flexible repayment terms — 36, 48, 60, 72 and 84 months.
-The company offers loans ranging from $2,500 to $35,000 at fixed rates that start at 6.99% and go up to 24.99% APR.
+The company offers loans ranging from $2,500 to $35,000 at fixed rates that range from 6.99%–24.99%.
 Loans come with no origination fee and no other fees as long as you stay current with your repayments.
 This type of loan can be useful for medical expenses, consolidating debt or home improvement.